 Dead Battery?
-Don’t worry, you can bring that battery back to life if you charge it properly.
-Jump staring the car is not recommended on a completely discharged battery, unless you absolutely have too.
-Keep in mind, that jump starting will get the car running but you risk damaging the battery.
+Don’t worry; you can bring that battery back to life if you charge it properly.
+Jump-starting the car is not recommended on a wholly discharged battery unless you have to.
+Remember that jump-starting will run the car, but you risk damaging the battery.
 You can damage battery cells or make the battery not hold a charge as it should.
-A car battery can last 5 to 7 years, your battery should have a sticker with the date it was made on it.
-If your battery is not older than 7 years then don’t give up on it.
-I just had a 8 year old Mercedes Benz SLK Class parked for three months and when I went to start it there was no power at all.
+A car battery can last 5 to 7 years; your battery should have a sticker with the date it was made on it.
+If your battery is not over seven years old, don’t give up on it.
+I just had an 8-year-old Mercedes Benz SLK Class parked for three months, and when I went to start it, there was no power.
 So here is what I did to get the car started.

 First, there are two things you will need to bring a completely dead battery back to life.

 1. You need time.
-At minimum 1 day, preferred 2 days.
+At minimum one day, preferred two days.

 2. A trickle charger.

-A trickle charger, will put a very slow charge to the battery and bring it back from the dead.
-Any of these chargers here on Amazon will work, some of them cost only about $20 which is well worth it.
-All you need is a 1.5 or 2.0 Amp 12 volt charger.
-If money is not an issue, you can get a charger and starter at the same time.
-They cost a little bit more but they allow you to do a 2.0 Amp slow charger, a fast 10amp charge and a 75 amp or higher setting which is used for jump starting.
-Here are a few highly ranked ones on Amazon that work as chargers and also starters.
+A trickle charger will put a very slow charge on the battery and bring it back from the dead.
+Any of these chargers on Amazon will work; some cost only about $20, which is well worth it.
+All you need is a 1.5 or 2.0 Amp 12-volt charger.
+If money is not an issue, you can get a charger and starter simultaneously.
+They cost a little bit more but allow you to do a 2.0 Amp slow charger, a fast 10amp charge, and a 75 amp or higher setting for jump-starting.
+Here are a few highly ranked ones on Amazon that work as chargers and starters.

-If you try to charge a dead battery by jumping starting the car or putting a current over 10 amps on it you risk on damaging the battery.
-Not even that, but if you have a battery which has bad cells it could even explode.
+If you try to charge a dead battery by jumping starting the car or putting a current over 10 amps on it you risk damaging the battery.
+Not even that, but if you have a battery that has terrible cells, it could even explode.

 2. b.
 Or if you want to leave the battery in the car, disconnect the negative terminal from the battery.